FredPont/Data_Lister/README.md

 - Custom (pre-filed) columns

 ## Known issues
 - The current algorithm to quickly compute dir size can be unstable and crash the software.
-So it is better to disable the size dir calculation.
+So it is better to disable the size dir calculation, or use it on a small file system.

 ## Installation